dmlc/dgl/examples/pytorch/metapath2vec/README.md

   1. Directly run the following command:

      ```bash
-     python metapath2vec.py --aminer --path "where/you/want/to/download" --output_file "your_model_output_path"
+     python metapath2vec.py --input_path "where/you/store/the/data" --output_file "your_model_output_path"
      ```
 * Running with another AMiner-like dataset
-  1. Prepare the data in the same format as the ones of AMiner and DBIS in Section B of [Author's code repo](https://ericdongyx.github.io/metapath2vec/m2v.html).
+  1. Prepare the data in the format of DGLGraph.
+You can refer to  `reading_data.py` and construct your own graph and id-label maps if needed.
-  2. Run `sampler.py` on your graph dataset with, for instance,
+  2. Run `metapath2vec.py` with the replaced `MetaPathGenerator` class

      ```bash
-     python sampler.py net_dbis
-     ```
-  3. Run the following command:

-     ```bash
-     python metapath2vec.py --path net_dbis/output_path.txt --output_file "your_model_output_path"
+     python metapath2vec.py --input_path "where/you/store/the/data" --meta_path [etypeA,etypeB] --output_file "your_model_output_path"
      ```

 Tips: Change num_workers based on your GPU instances; Running 3 or 4 epochs is actually enough.